dunkelfrosch/phpcoverfish/README.md

 *We are currently working on*:

 - File/IO scan mode, currently php reflection ability is used to identify code coverage errors - in future versions a raw scan mode to scan files outside the autoload context will be provided
-- coverage warnings implementation; identify coverage problems or misconfiguration issues in use of phpunit code coverage
+- coverage warnings implementation, identify coverage problems or misconfiguration issues in use of phpunit code coverage
 - optimization of coverFish's output module; this module is just "bad"
 - refactoring of color output module, using symfony outputFormatter
 - mastering coverfish documentation and build up a useful wiki